 Commercial & Non-Residential Developments

 It is recommended that you contact the Planning Division prior to purchasing a parcel of land for commercial and non-residential development.
-A pre-application meeting (can this be linked to the pre-app meeting PDF form?) may be required prior to submitting a development order.
+A pre-application meeting may be required prior to submitting a development order.
 However, the communications during any pre-application meeting shall be considered preliminary, informal, and not binding on either party.

 After the pre-application meeting has taken place, the developer shall submit the development order application along with plans for staff review in accordance with the submission requirements.
 Upon receipt of these plans, all development order application fees which are required will be paid at this time.
 The amounts of those fees shall be according to the fee schedule adopted by the Board of County Commissioners.
 Staff will determine whether the application is complete within ten calendar days and will notify the applicant if the application and supporting documents is incomplete.
 If the application is determined to be insufficient, the applicant will have 30 calendar days to provide a complete application.
 If the applicant does not respond within 30 calendar days of notification of insufficiency, then the application will be considered withdrawn.